The second initiative by Seeing for Ourselves

 Undoing mass incarceration by a path untraveled

-WITH FANS ACROSS THE POLITICAL SPECTRUM—FROM GOP LEGISLATORS TO NOAM CHOMSKY:
+WITH FANS ACROSS THE POLITICAL SPECTRUM—

 "As I observed almost four years ago about Project Lives—the book of photographic self-portrayals by New York public housing residents, with imagery intertwining revelatory text—it is always inspiring to see the scorned and disenfranchised take control of their lives.